Texiwill/aac-lib/base/README.md

 ### Description
-A bash script to automatically install all the requirements to use Puppet as the configuration manager for CentOS/RHEL installations as well as other one off installations such as PowerCLI w/PowerNSX, DNSCrypt, and Puppet Server.
+A bash script to automatically install all the requirements to use Puppet as the configuration manager for CentOS/RHEL installations as well as other one off installations such as PowerCLI w/PowerNSX, DNSCrypt, fpm, and Puppet Server.

 Why did I create these scripts?
 To help keep my configuration up to date